mohamedfahimyousuf/Basics/README.md

-Here you can find the Basic math problems
+Here you can find the Basic programs
 Using Java Programming
 1. To find Odd or Even
 2. Take name as input and print a greeting message for that particular name.